arct204/my-resume/README.md

 # My Resume

-## This project consists of creating my resume as a website.
-Only HTML was used.
+## This project is my resume created as an HTML-based website, which showcases my experience, skills and qualifications.